Daniel Goldberg (politician)

 Daniel Goldberg (born 24 August 1965, Saint-Denis, France) is a French Socialist politician.
-A mathematics teacher, he was elected deputy in 2007 to represent La Courneuve.
+He is a mathematics teacher and was elected deputy in 2007 to represent La Courneuve.

 Biography

 Goldberg was born on the August 24th 1965.
 He studied at the University of Paris 13 and earned a PhD at Pierre and Marie Curie University (Paris VI).

 He was a member of the regional council of the Île-de-France from 2004 to 2007.